 The holidays can be busy and exhausting, but what if they don’t have to be that way?
-My favorite motto for increasing family connection is, Connection, not perfection, and I find that the holidays are a time when this motto really helps me be more present and able to enjoy my family more.
+In Bounceback Parenting, A Field Guide for Creating Connection Not Perfection, I talk about ways to get out of a perfectionism rut, be more kind to ourselves and find more connection with our kids.
+The holidays are a time when this motto of ‘connection not perfection‘ really helps me be more present and able to enjoy my family more.

-Each year my mind fills with fantastic ideas of what to make, bake and create for the holidays, but honestly, it’s WAY more than I can really take on.
-Even if I could get done all the fun things that I want to do, I wouldn’t have time left to just enjoy being around my family.
+Each year my mind fills with fantastic ideas of what to make, bake, create and buy for the holidays.
+It’s easy to get swept up in all of the expectations and possibilities, but honestly, it’s WAY more than I can really take on.
+Even if I could get done all the fun things (let alone the things i get to thinking I “should” do), I wouldn’t have time left to just enjoy being around my family.

 Do you want a more connected, less frantic holiday season?